 A portion of the Settlement Fund will be distributed to eligible Named Plaintiffs and Settlement Class Members who submit Claim Forms to compensate them for the claims asserted in this lawsuit.
 The remainder of the Settlement Fund will be used to reimburse costs and expenses of the litigation, to pay Class Counsel’s fee and Named Plaintiffs’ Service Awards as awarded by the Court, and to pay for the administration of the settlement process.Top

-In addition to establishing a Settlement Fund of $35.5 million, Wells Fargo has agreed to implement various revisions to its policies and practices and to take action designed to enhance opportunities for employment, earnings, and advancement of African American Financial Advisors and Financial Advisor Trainees, and to provide a workplace that promotes fairness for all employees.
+In addition to establishing a Settlement Fund of $35.5 million, Wells Fargo has agreed to implement various revisions to its policies and practices and to take action designed to enhance opportunities for employment, earnings, and advancement of African American Financial Advisors and Financial Advisor Trainees.
+This programmatic relief applies to all Settlement Class Members, even if they have opted out of the monetary portion of the Settlement.

 Below is a summary of the actions Wells Fargo has agreed to take during the four-year period of this Settlement: